mingsongli/deepDA/README.md

 >
 > Main function.
 >
-> Users have to adjust the code for their own project.
+> Users have to adjust the code for their own projects.

 ### DeepDA_lib/
 * **DeepDA_psm.py**